 Action would authorize the Chief Executive Officer (CEO) to execute Work Order MTSJOC324-63 under JOC MTS Doc.
-No. PWG324.0-21 (in substantially the same format as Attachment A) with ABCGC, in the amount of \$408,415.52, for the replacement of high pile storage racks, and improvements to the fire sprinkler system in the IAD RAM building parts storage.
+No. PWG324.0-21 with ABCGC, in the amount of \$408,415.52, for the replacement of high pile storage racks, and improvements to the fire sprinkler system in the IAD RAM building parts storage.

-6. Orange Line: Hitachi Switch Machines - Sole Source Contract Award Action would authorize the Chief Executive Officer (CEO) to execute Contract L1697.0-25 (in substantially the same format as attachment A) with Hitachi Rail STS USA, Inc. (Hitachi) in the amount of \$542,607.45 for the purchase of switch machines.
+6. Orange Line: Hitachi Switch Machines - Sole Source Contract Award Action would authorize the Chief Executive Officer (CEO) to execute Contract L1697.0-25 with Hitachi Rail STS USA, Inc. (Hitachi) in the amount of \$542,607.45 for the purchase of switch machines.